 Check out these essential reads for the trip:

 Remarkable Creatures, by Tracy Chevalier.
 This fiction book tells the story of the true-to-life Mary Anning.
 Mary made major fossil discoveries in Lyme Regis at the time of the landslide and she battled sexism and Victorian principals to gain recognition.

 The Hound of the Baskervilles, by Sir Arthur Conan Doyle.
 Sherlock chases down a fiendish hound in West Devon.

 Dorset & South Devon Coast Path, by Henry Stedman.
 Henry’s UK hiking books are indispensibly useful.
 They have detailed maps and very accurate mileage and time tables.
 The path is well marked and you can easily find it without the book, but it also has helpful information on the history and topography of the region.

-The Southwest Coast path in England has over 600 miles of coastal trails.
+The Southwest Coast path is one of the best hikes in Europe with over 600 miles of coastal trails.
 But the Jurassic Coast hike has really earned its UNESCO designation with an evolving landscape, killer views and cute beach towns well stocked with refreshing beer.
 Thanks to the South Devon tourism bureau for helping us put together such a scenic itinerary.
 Have a great hike and happy trails.

 Your Parting Shot